ogupte/trope/README.md

 ```

 #### Private Members
-use the `privacy` option to define a Trope in privacy mode
+Use the `privacy` option to define a Trope in privacy mode
 ```javascript
 var PrivateAnimal = Trope({ privacy: true }, {
     constructor: function () {